RegensteineR1999/S.S.M.T_Steam-Screenshot-Metadata-Tools/README.md

 ## Features

 - Open and parse `screenshots.vdf`
+- Auto-detect the active `screenshots.vdf` path
 - Browse screenshots by AppID / game
+- Choose a startup view for the list
 - Preview the selected screenshot
+- Filter entries with `Published only` & `Unpublished only`
 - Show raw VDF states such as `Published`, `imported=1`, or `no import flag`
 - Edit metadata fields directly in the VDF
 - Create manual backups when needed